abnoba12/JQuery-Disallow/README.md

 SOFTWARE.

 ## Disallow Plugin ##
 This is a JQuery plugin that manages the restrictions between form fields.
-If a specific field or option needs to be restricted because some other field was set to a certain value then this plugin will handle disabling and enabling the target field based on the value of the dependent field.
+If a specific field or option needs to be restricted because some other field was set to a certain value then this plugin will handle disabling and enabling the target field based on the value of the source field.

-This plugin allows/disallows the use of the dependent field every time the source field changes based on the criteria provided.
+This plugin allows/disallows the use of the target field every time the source field changes based on the criteria provided.
 This will also handle when there is multiple sources disabling a single target.
 Every target element maintains a stack of disallows and the target will not become enabled again until all the disallow sources are gone from the stack.

 ### Version ###
 This Documentation is for Disallow Version: 1.5.1